 When dealing with such an emotive subject such as safeguarding, especially when acting for a loved one, a supportive and friendly lawyer can make all the difference.
 You can be sure that the specialist team of Court of Protection solicitors here at Holmes & Hills understand the pressures their clients are under and will work with you to make the Court of Protection deputyship application process as stress-free and efficient as possible.

-Holmes & Hills have offices in Colchester (Marks Tey), Braintree, Sudbury, Halstead, Tiptree and Coggeshall and offer appointments face to face, by telephone, or by video conferencing.
+Holmes & Hills have offices in Colchester, Braintree, Sudbury, Halstead, Tiptree, Coggeshall and Witham, and offer appointments face to face, by telephone, or by video conferencing.
+Therefore, you don’t have to be local to our offices to take advantage of this specialised service.

 Call us on 01206 593933 to speak with one of our specialist Court of Protection solicitors.